ddimitrov17/D-Social-Network/README.md

 - **Edit and Delete Posts**: Users can edit and delete their own posts.
 - **Post Details**: View detailed information about each post.
 - **Authentication**: Secure user authentication with login and registration.
+- **Error Handling and form validation**: Forms are controlled and users are unable to submit if they are not filled correctly, implementefd error handling
+- **Authorization & Route Protecting**: Inability for ineligible users to go to certain routes
+- **Event Creating and Responding**: Users are able to create events and respond to them by 'Going' or 'Interested'